-Lower level development or "design-to" specifications will be developed from requirements allocated from the system specification.
+Lower level development or "design-to" specifications (sometimes called Systems Requirements Documents or SRDs) will be developed from requirements allocated from the system specification.
 The allocated baseline is the initially approved documentation describing subsystem functional, performance, and interface requirements that are allocated for those of the system or higher level subsystem; interface requirements with interfacing subsystems; design constraints; derived requirements; and verification requirements and methods to demonstrate the achievement of those requirements and constraints.
 Generally, there is an allocated baseline for each subsystem to be developed.

 The product baseline is the initially approved documentation describing all of the necessary functional, performance, and physical requirements of the subsystem; and the functional and physical requirements designated for production acceptance testing.
-Product or "build to" specifications and engineering drawings are part of the product baseline.
+Product or "build to" specifications (CSPECS and PRLs) and engineering drawings are part of the product baseline.
 Generally, there is a product baseline for each subsystem, component, and part.
 The product baseline is typically established late in final design or early in the fabrication phase with the validation of the product specification and supporting documentation.